Why businesses should go green with solar power

 Posted on 27 Mar, 2017 in Solar Power

 The future is inescapably green.
-As solar power is quickly becoming the cheapest form of electricity generation, according to Bloomberg, the adoption of sustainable business practises is sure to skyrocket and transform the global economy for the better.
+As solar power is quickly becoming the cheapest form of electricity generation, according to Bloomberg, the adoption of sustainable business practices is sure to skyrocket and transform the global economy for the better.

 However, the positives of a 'greening' economy go beyond reducing energy bills.
 Savvy businesses have realised that consumers, especially the younger generations, have a high interest in businesses with a 'green' label, a global shift in what people are prepared to pay for goods and services.

 Fitting out your businesses with an RK Solar system is a great first step in helping your business 'go green'.
 In this article, we'll look at why a move to solar can not just save money, but can actually boost your business in the eyes of your consumers.

 Solar power: savings from day one

 Setting your business apart from competitors by going green with a solar panel system is a great way to save money, says the Queensland Government.

 By taking advantage of solar energy, businesses can save up to 80 per cent on their electricity bill.
 With financing packages available, businesses can save money from day one, freeing up cash which can be reinvested into other areas of the business.

 The rise of the 'conscious consumer'

 'Going green' connects with a new age of consumers.
 Establishing your business as 'green' (environmentally-friendly), ties in with an emerging trend on how consumers choose to buy goods and services.